 Star fruit gets its name from the shape it naturally forms when it is cut.
 It is native to Southwest Asia but is now grown in Hawaii, the Caribbean, Central America, and other parts of South America and Asia.
 It has a sweet and sour taste with a crisp texture.
 Not only does this fruit taste great, it also has a host of medicinal benefits.
 It has been used to treat coughs in children and to help with lactation.

 Star fruit juice can remove stains from linen and can even be used to shine brass.
 It has often been used as a home remedy to treat hangovers and sunburns, making it the perfect summer food!

-How can we use them?
 Star fruit is delicious raw on a hot summer’s day.
 It can also be added to fruit salads, smoothies, baked goods or used as a garnish for meals.
 When you're at the store, your goal is to look for star fruits that are brightly colored, a little soft, and a little flexible, but with brown ridges.
 The more yellow the skin is, the sweeter it will be.